goldenapple545/VR-Personal-Project---Jordj1/README.md

-# VR-Personal-Project---Jordj1
+# VR-Quest-Room

 This is a project created for Unity Learn.
-The player can meditate in a space environment
+The player will complete quests and solve riddles